Stonky-Boi/410_CODERS/README.md

 ## Usage
 1. Upload a **source face** and a **target image**.
 2. Click **Run** to swap the faces.
 3. The output will display the target image with the swapped face.

+---
+🚀 **410 CODERS - Hacking the Future** 🚀